Ryan Murphy’s New FX Series ‘Pose’ Makes History With Transgender Leading Cast

 — Ryan Murphy (@MrRPMurphy) June 7, 2018

-Described as “a cross between a fashion show and a dance contest”, Pose follows two rival Houses, House of Abundance and House of Evangelista.
-Each House, accompanied by its own “Mother”, compete in themed, dance-musical ballroom numbers to prove who has the best talent and can strike the best pose.
-Elektra has House of Abundance and Blanca, once a member of Elektra’s house, breaks away and forms House of Evangelista.
+Described as “a cross between a fashion show and a dance contest,” Pose follows two rival houses, House of Abundance and House of Evangelista.
+Each house, accompanied by its own “Mother,” compete in themed, dance-musical ballroom numbers to prove who has the best talent and can strike the best pose.
+Elektra has House of Abundance, and Blanca, once a member of Elektra’s house, breaks away and forms House of Evangelista.

 You might wonder why Murphy decided to create a show featuring primarily transgendered actors playing transgendered characters and not surprisingly, he had an amazing response.